wllacer/dana-cube/docs/tree_api.md

     * __role__ Qt.Role, if not specified Qt.UserRole +1

 * returns
-    a reference to the new column item or None (if 0 happens to be specified at _col_)
+    * a reference to the new column item or None (if 0 happens to be specified at _col_)

 ### rowTraverse(self):

 __EXPERIMENTAL__

-generator navigate the payload elements inside a row after the current one
+generator to navigate the payload elements inside a row

-Implementation note:
+* Implementation note:

-    If the corresponding column is still not defined it returns a QStandardItem, not a real column If we use expanded functionality of the class we must code like
+    If executed over an arbitrary item it starts on the following column If the corresponding column is still not defined it returns a QStandardItem, not a real column

+If we use expanded functionality of the class we must code like
 ```
     for item in self.rowTraverse():